Ajn0r/pet-palace/README.md

 - From the pet sitter’s perspective:

     Not everyone has the means and opportunity to have pets of their own for different reasons but might have some extra time on their hands and would like to be around pets and maybe even make a bit of extra money.

+### What is already out there

+There are already a few petsitting sites out there such as Rover.com, Trustedhousesitters and probably a handful of different sites local to each area.
+For pet communities, there are yummypets.com, obviously Facebook groups and Instagram profiles that post about pets.
+There is also a site called thepet.community that combines it to some extent, however, it looks as if they target dog owners mostly and they have a blog and forum instead of letting users make posts.

+Without having done deeper research on the field, I did not find any sites that combine them both in the way I decided to therefore I thought would be a good idea.

 ## User goal